knassre-cmu/AlgorithmBank/README.md

   - Sudoku: uses recursie backtracking to create a Sudoku board.
   - Killer Sudoku: uses several backtrackers to create a Killer Sudoku board with cage shapes using only 4 colors.
   - Sliding Tile: uses random walk to create a sliding tile puzzle.
-  - Kami: randomly places shapes to create a Kami puzzle.
+  - Kami: uses a version of the blob-based recursive division algorithm, along with graph coloring, to create a Kami puzzke.